rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 - Redesigning [The Nacho Club][nacho-club] site 🔑
 - Leveling up my [JavaScript skillz][js-project] 💯

-And of course, if you want, you can find me around the internets.
+And of course, you can find me around the internets.

 👇